-- 2.1 In order to be considered for a degree, a student must have completed all elements of assessment required for the course as listed in the corresponding programme regulations. - 2.2 A student who makes no serious attempt at any element of summative assessment for a course, as set out in paragraph 35 of the General Academic Regulations, will be considered not to have completed the course.
-Moreover, the absence of a serious attempt will count as one of the attempts allowed for the course unless it is authorised by the Chair of the Sub-Board of Examiners responsible for the programme, in accordance with section 10 of the Regulations for Taught Masters Degrees. - 2.3 A student will not be recommended for the award of a degree if s/he has failed courses to the value of one or more units, subject to the penalty rules for failed courses in section 3.2 or, if in the judgement of the examiners, the fail is a direct result of medical and / or exceptional circumstances in accordance with section 10 of the Regulations for Taught Masters Degrees.
+- 2.1 In order to be considered for a degree, a student must have attempted and completed all components of summative assessment required for all courses as listed in the corresponding programme regulations. - 2.2 A student who makes no attempt at any component of summative assessment for a course, as set out in the General Academic Regulations, will be considered not to have completed the course.
+Moreover, the absence of an attempt will count as one of the two attempts allowed for the course unless it is authorised by the Chair of the Sub-Board of Examiners responsible for the programme, in accordance with section 10 of the Regulations for Taught Masters Degrees. - 2.3 A student will not be recommended for the award of a degree if they have failed courses to the value of one or more units, subject to the penalty rules for failed courses in section 3.2 or, if in the judgement of the examiners, the fail is a direct result of medical and / or exceptional circumstances in accordance with section 10 of the Regulations for Taught Masters Degrees.